sergeche/emmet-sublime/README.md

 **You should remove or disable previous Zen Coding plugin, installed from Package Control, in order to operate properly.**

+*November 5 note*: plugin recently received a big update: all PyV8 binaries were moved to external repo and downloaded by plugin automatically.
+It means less plugin footprint (minus 60MB!) and faster updates.
+If you experience any issues with PyV8 loader, try to [install it manually](https://github.com/emmetio/pyv8-binaries) and [fill an issue](/sergeche/emmet-sublime/issues).

 -------------

 1. Clone git repo into your packages folder (in ST2, find Browse Packages... menu item to open this folder)